Hire in India

 Severance pay, apart from the above, is not mandatory.
 Companies may pay additional amounts on compassionate grounds.
 Moreover, contractual terms need to be considered.

-Annual leave eligibility is dependent on location.
+Annual leave eligibility is dependent on location/state.
 It varies for each state.

 Overtime may be applicable when working beyond the standard working hours of eight hours per day.
 Overtime pay is necessarily mandatory in all cases.